p1xel8ted/Game-Mods/Cult of the Lamb/Thunderstore/cult/README.md

 - Double or triple magnet range for loot, or use a custom magnet range.
 - Magnetize all loot to the player.
 - Fast Rituals & Sermons.
+- Reverse Ritual of Enrichment nerf.
+This will also force-enable remove follower level limit.
 - Probably more features I've missed.
+- Some features above may have changed or been removed entirely since I first wrote them.

 ## Donate